Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-020-CherryPicking.md

 # Exercise 020 - Cherry-Picking

+Follow the instructions in this exercise and master the art of cherry-picking.
+Once you've learned this powerful skill, you'll become an invaluable member of the time-traveling developers' community.
+Good luck, and may your code be ever bug-free!

+You have been chosen to join this elite group of time-traveling developers and learn the of time-traveling developers and learn the ancient art of cherry-picking.
+Embrace your destiny and embark on this journey to bring the best ideas from parallel universes into your own.

+In a parallel universe where developers are time-traveling wizards, there's a magical spell that allows them to pick the best features from alternate timelines without causing paradoxes - it's called cherry-picking.

 In this exercise, you'll learn how to use git cherry-pick to apply changes from a specific commit in another branch to your current branch.
 It's like handpicking the best parts of an alternate universe to bring into your own!